 Many projects, employing various approaches, have worked on translating high-level languages into hardware.
-SystemC [27] is designed to provide roughly the same expressive functionality of VHDL or Verilog and is suitable for designing software-hardware synchronized systems.
-Handle-C [11] is a low-level hardware/software construction language with C syntax, which supports behavioral descriptions and uses a CSP-style (Communicating Sequential Processes) communication model.
+SystemC [2005] is designed to provide roughly the same expressive functionality of VHDL or Verilog and is suitable for designing software-hardware synchronized systems.
+Handle-C [2004] is a low-level hardware/software construction language with C syntax, which supports behavioral descriptions and uses a CSP-style (communicating sequential processes) communication model.
 Both SystemC and Handle-C are timed languages.

-GARP [3]'s compiler is designed for the GARP reconfigurable architecture, and generates GARP configuration file instead of standard VHDL.
+GARP [Callaham et al. 2000]'s compiler is designed for the GARP reconfigurable architecture, and generates GARP configuration file instead of standard VHDL.
 GARP's memory interface consists of three configurable queues, the starting and ending addresses of which are configurable.
 The queues' reading actions can be stalled.

-SA-C [19], Single Assignment C, is a single-assignment high-level synthesizable language.
+SA-C [Najjar et al. 2003] (single assignment C), is a single-assignment highlevel synthesizable language.
 Because of special constructs specific to SA-C (such as window constructs) and its functional nature, its compiler can easily exploit data reuse for window operations.
-SA-C uses pre-existing parameterized VHDL library routines to perform code generation in a way that requires a number of control signals between components, and thereby involves extra clock cycles and delay.
+SA-C uses preexisting parameterized VHDL library routines to perform code generation in a way that requires a number of control signals between components and thereby involves extra clock cycles and delay.

-Streams-C [6] relies on the CSP model for communication between processes, both hardware and software, and can meet relatively high-density control requirements.
+Streams-C [Gokhale et al. 2000] relies on the CSP model for communication between processes, both hardware and software, and can meet relatively high-density control requirements.
 One-dimensional input data reuse can be manually implemented in the source code.

-SPARK [26] is another C to VHDL compiler, which takes a subset of C as input and outputs synthesizable VHDL.
-Its optimizations include code motion, variable renaming, etc. The transformations implemented in SPARK reduce the number of states in the controller FSM, and the number of cycles in the longest path.
+SPARK [2005] is another C to VHDL compiler, which takes a subset of C as input and outputs synthesizable VHDL.
+Its optimizations include code motion, variable renaming, etc. The transformations implemented in SPARK reduce the number of states in the controller FSM and the number of cycles in the longest path.

-GARP, Streams-C and SPARK do not support accesses to two-dimensional arrays, so image processing applications, including video processing, must be mapped manually.
+GARP, Streams-C, and SPARK do not support accesses to two-dimensional arrays, so image-processing applications, including video processing, must be mapped manually.

-Phoenix project [28] has implemented a compiler called CASH, which represents the input program using Pegasus, a dataflow intermediate representation.
+Phoenix project [2005] has implemented a compiler called CASH, which represents the input program using Pegasus, a data-flow intermediate representation.
 CASH targets its asynchronous hardware.
-SOMA [29] is a synthesis framework for constructing Memory Access Network architecture, and has been integrated into CASH.
+SOMA [Ventataramani et al. 2005] is a synthesis framework for constructing memory access network architecture, and has been integrated into CASH.
 SOMA features the support to input specifications in which memory references cannot be statically disambiguated.

-DEFACTO [30] system takes C as input and generates VHDL code.
-In its generated circuit, memory units are connected to the data-path through the memory channel to reuse input data.
+DEFACTO [Diniz et al. 2001] system takes C as input and generates VHDL code.
+In its generated circuit, memory units are connected to the data path through the memory channel to reuse input data.
 The memory channel architecture has its FIFO queue and a memory-scheduling controller.